-But then there are other things—like things that say, require months in advance of meticulous planning.
-These are far and away the contrary.
+But there are other things—like things that say, require months in advance of meticulous planning—that are far and away the contrary.
 When these things go unrealized. . .

-And can I just say how fucking fucked up it is when these things happen?
+And can I just say how fucked up it is when these things happen?
 Especially those things that didn’t even have to happen in the first place.
-It’s funny how one simple, seemingly inconsequential, little thing—like making sure that I was issued a MULTIPLE entry visa—could have changed the outcome for one hundred thousand other, more significant… things.
+It’s funny how one simple, seemingly inconsequential, little thing—like making sure that I was issued a multiple entry visa—could have changed the outcome for one hundred thousand other, more costly… things.

 But, oh well.
 It doesn’t matter now.
 I’m actually stuck here… in Seoul… so I should probably make the best of it.